• Skip to primary navigation

 • Reddit

 Finding an Indian kitchen without pickles is hard.
-Also, Indian Thali or the meal platter is incomplete without a pickle.
-Today, I will share a delicious and instant raw mango pickle recipe / vendaya mangai that you can prepare with minimal ingredients and hardly any soaking or waiting time.
+And an Indian Thali — the meal platter — is truly incomplete without one.
+Today, I want to share my family’s instant mango pickle recipe, also known as Vendaya Mangai in Tamil, that you can make with minimal ingredients and zero waiting time.
+Seriously — this is ready in under 15 minutes

 cut mango pickle in a white bowl on a mat